crate/crate/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- The optimizer now utilizes internal statistics to approximate the number of rows returned by various parts of a query plan.
+This should result in more efficient execution plans for joins.

 - Added a :ref:`ANALYZE <analyze>` command that can be used to update statistical data about the contents of the tables in the CrateDB cluster.
   This data is visible in a newly added :ref:`pg_stats <pg_stats>` table.